 By: Corey Walker

 According to the Centers for Disease Control and Prevention in Atlanta, Georgia, nearly 2% of the U.S. population is bitten or attacked by a dog each year.
 This translates to more than 5 million dog bite victims every year, most of whom are children.
 Every day approximately 1,000 dog bite victims go to hospital emergency rooms.
 During the past 10 years, the number of dogs in the United States increased by only 2%, while the number of dog bites increased by more than 33%.
-Dog bite losses exceed $1 billion per year, with $345 million being paid by homeowner insurance policies.
+Dog bite losses exceed $1 billion annually, with $1,136 million paid by homeowner insurance policies.

-There are several common sense methods of preventing dog bites, but sometimes there is no way to avoid an attack.
+There are several common-sense methods of preventing dog bites, but sometimes there is no way to avoid an attack.
 If you are attacked, first try to block the attack with an object like a jacket or backpack.
-If you fall or are knocked to the ground, curl into a ball, protect your face by covering your head and neck.
+If you fall or are knocked to the ground, curl into a ball, and protect your face by covering your head and neck.

 Loss of Full Mind and Body: This part of your bodily injury claim is designed to reimburse you for any loss of function or use of your body or mind.
 These damages are in addition to your other damages described above.